 If you think you have any typical symptoms of PCOS you should see your GP who will ask about your symptoms to try and rule out other causes and check your blood pressure.
 You may then be referred for an ultrasound scan to investigate whether you have a high number of cysts in your ovaries (polycystic ovaries).
-The cysts are under-developed sacs called follicles, in which eggs develop.
+The cysts are under-developed sacs in which eggs develop, called follicles.

-Once other, rare, causes of your symptoms have been ruled out, a diagnosis of PCOS can usually be made if you have 2 or more out of the following 3 criteria:
+Once other, rare, causes of your symptoms have been ruled out a diagnosis of PCOS can usually be made if you have 2 or more out of 3 of the following:

 - irregular or infrequent periods – indicates your ovaries do not regularly ovulate